leotrs/erdos/content/measures/measures.md

 matrix of an undirected graph and compute the graph measures we already know.

-The input is a file contains one line with a single integer `n`, the number of nodes in the network.
+The input is a file which contains one line with a single integer `n`, the number of nodes in the network.
 The following `n` lines each contain one row of the adjacency matrix of the network, where each entry is separated by a space.

 Output two lines: the node with maximum degree, and the edge density.